 Logos differentiate you from the competition

-A good logo should reflect who you are, but it should differentiate you from the others.
+A good logo should reflect who you are, but it should differentiate you from others.
 So, dare to be different to set your business apart from the competition.

 Good logos support brand loyalty

 If your logo is promoting a company with a high quality of service and ethical core values, it will be a company to follow and trust.
 Logos help persuade messages that identify the company.
-These messages have the intention to cause a specific action, that could be, either sale, use of service, sharing, or the building of loyalty.
+These messages have the intention to cause a specific action, which could be, either sale, use of service, sharing, or the building of loyalty.

 Logos can be everywhere

-From websites to products, to business cards, to newsletters, invoices, ads, packaging, social media, and more.
+From websites to products, to business cards, newsletters, invoices, ads, packaging, social media, and more.
 Make sure, again, to see if your logo does look appealing in all those sizes and media.
 As it goes everywhere, the logos take with them your company’s mark and your message.

 It is the only first impression

 First impressions matter.
-A great logo will set you apart; it will be memorable and will assist you in the building of your following.
+A great logo will set you apart; it will be memorable and will assist you in building your following.
 We desire that you create a strong brand identity with your unique message and not just a beautiful picture!